John Cale in liverpool

 Timeline: 2017

-Keynote for The Kitchen in New York
+Keynote for Art Space The Kitchen in New York; "IO" drone on vinyl

 "Language was both a problem and an inspiration for me.
 I grew up with my mother speaking Welsh, and the rest of my family speaking Welsh.
 I was seven years old when I learned English at school, and could speak to my father and have a conversation."